The Patient Portal Reply Becomes the Clinical Voice

 A serious standard for AI-drafted portal replies should begin with the fact that the patient experiences the final message, not the internal workflow.

-First, draft-only should mean draft-only.
+Second, draft-only should mean draft-only.
 The system should not send clinical advice without accountable human review.
 Review should be visible in audit logs, not merely assumed because a send button exists.
+Review also has to include the original patient message and relevant chart context, not only the polished draft.

-Second, escalation boundaries should be hard-coded and tested.
-Chest pain, stroke symptoms, suicidal ideation, medication changes, pregnancy complications, pediatric warning signs, and post-operative deterioration should not be handled as ordinary drafting tasks.
+Third, escalation boundaries should be hard-coded and tested.
+Chest pain, stroke symptoms, suicidal ideation, medication changes, pregnancy complications, pediatric warning signs, post-operative deterioration, abuse, severe allergic symptoms, and language-discordant messages should not be handled as ordinary drafting tasks.

-Third, provenance should travel with the record.
-Health systems should retain the model version, relevant prompt or instruction context, retrieved chart elements, draft text, human edits, final text, reviewer, and timestamp.
+Fourth, provenance should travel with the record.
+Health systems should retain the model or product version, relevant prompt or instruction context, retrieved chart elements, patient source message, draft text, human edits, final text, reviewer, timestamp, and routing path.
 A patient harmed by a portal answer should not have to reconstruct a vanished interface.
+This belongs with ordinary AI audit trail discipline.

-Fourth, disclosure should be proportionate to the use.
+Fifth, disclosure should be proportionate to the use.
 A patient does not need a lecture about every autocomplete feature.
 But when a generative system materially drafts clinical communication, the patient should be able to know that the message was AI-assisted and clinician-reviewed.
+That disclosure should be usable, not hidden in a privacy-policy archive.

-Fifth, evaluation should measure more than speed.
+Ninth, evaluation should measure more than speed.
 NIST's AI Risk Management Framework emphasizes governance, mapping, measuring, and managing risk across the AI lifecycle.
-For portal replies, that means measuring missed escalation, unsafe reassurance, language access, patient comprehension, clinician overreliance, privacy incidents, and differences across specialties.
+For portal replies, that means measuring missed escalation, unsafe reassurance, recontact rates, downstream visits, language access, patient comprehension, clinician overreliance, privacy incidents, edit burden, and differences across specialties.

 What This Changes